ralph-deng/guides/disable-the-toolbar-edge-in-full-screen-on-the-windows-host-for-vmware.md

-# Disable toolbar edge in full screen on the Windows host for VMware
+# Disable the toolbar edge in full screen on the Windows host for VMware

 ##### 1) Search the `preferences.ini` which might be in the C:\Users\USERNAME\AppData\Roaming\VMware on host